Learning on manifolds without manifold learning: Appendix

 \begin{rem}{\rm The encoding \eqref{eq:encoding} is not parsimonious.
-Since the system $\{Y_{1,\ell,k}\}=\{Y_n\}$ is not necessarily independent on $\XX$, the encoding can be made parsimonious by exploiting linear relationships in this system.
-For this purpose, we form the discrete Gram matrix $G$ by the entries \be G_{i,j}\coloneqq \frac{1}{M}\sum_{k=1}^M Y_i(y_k)Y_j(y_k) \approx\int_\mathbb{X} Y_i(y) Y_j(y) f_0d\mu^*(y). \ee In practice, one may formulate a QR decomposition by fixing some first basis vector and proceeding by the Gram-Schmidt process until a basis is formed, then setting some threshold on the eigenvalues to get the desired dependencies among the $Y_j$'s. } \end{rem}
+Since the basis functions $\{Y_{Q,\ell,k}\}_{\ell=0,k=1}^{n,\operatorname{dim}(\mathbb{H}_\ell^Q)}$ is not necessarily independent on $\XX$, the encoding can be made parsimonious by exploiting linear relationships in this system.
+Given a reparametrization the functions as $\{Y_j\}_{j=1}^{\sum_{\ell=0}^n \operatorname{dim}(\mathbb{H}_\ell^Q)}$, we form the discrete Gram matrix $G$ by the entries \be G_{i,j}\coloneqq \frac{1}{M}\sum_{k=1}^M Y_i(y_k)Y_j(y_k) \approx\int_\mathbb{X} Y_i(y) Y_j(y) f_0d\mu^*(y). \ee In practice, one may formulate a QR decomposition by fixing some first basis vector and proceeding by the Gram-Schmidt process until a basis is formed, then setting some threshold on the eigenvalues to get the desired dependencies among the $Y_j$'s. } \end{rem}

-\subsection{Background on Manifolds}
+\subsection{Background on manifolds}

 This introduction to manifolds covers the main ideas which we use in this paper without going into much detail.
 We mostly follow along with the notation and definitions in \cite{docarmo}.
 For details, we refer the reader to texts such as \cite{boothby,docarmo,guillemin}.